Receiver Detection Characteristics

-Receiver Operating Characteristic (ROC) curves are graphical representations of detector performance.
-ROC curves can be plotted using the rocpfa and rocsnr functions.
+Receiver Operating Characteristic (ROC) curves are graphical representations of detector efficiency.
+ROC curves can be constructed using the rocpfa and rocsnr functions.

-If you are interested in studying the effect of varying the false alarm rate on the probability of detection at a fixed SNR, you can use rocsnr.
-For example, the threshold SNR for a Neyman-Pearson detector for a single sample in real Gaussian noise is approximately 13.5 dB.
-Use rocsnr to plot the change in detection probability as a function of false alarm rate at this SNR.
+If you are interested in studying the effect of changing the probability of a false positive on the probability of detection with a fixed SNR, you can use rocsnr.
+For example, the threshold SNR for the Neumann-Pearson detector for a single sample in real Gaussian noise is approximately 13.5 dB.
+Use rocsnr to plot the change in detection probability depending on the frequency of false alarms for a given SNR.

 T = npwgnthresh(1e-6,1,"real")